BlueMagicRoad/alx-low_level_programming/0x00-hello_world/README.md

 * gcc -E $CFILE -o c

 **2. 1-compiler**
-* Script compiles a C file *$Cfile* but does not link.
+* Script compiles a C file *$CFile* but does not link.
 The output file is the same as the C file but with the extension *.o* as oppossed to *.c*
 * gcc -c $CFILE

 **3. 2-assembler**
+* Script generates the assembly code of a C file '*$CFile* and saves it to an output file with the same name, but extension *.s* as oppossed to *.c*
+* gcc -S $CFILE

 **4. 3-name**